-Cash and cash equivalents and other financial assets
+Cash and cash equivalents and Short term Murabahas

-Cash and cash equivalents and other financial asset are held with counterparties with sound credit ratings.
+Cash and cash equivalents and Short term Murabaha are held with counterparties with sound credit ratings.
 The Group regularly updates its cash flow and, where appropriate, places any excess cash on short-term investments with reputable financial institutions.